Victorian Renters Handbook

 After Office Hours – The Renter will need to contact a locksmith at their own expense.
 If any locks are changed, the Renter is responsible for supplying a copy of any new keys to the Office within 24 hours.

 The bond payment you’ve made to our trust account will be debited to the RTBA once you complete the lodgement email instructions.
 Once this is done, you will be sent a receipt directly from the RTBA.

 The condition report is proof of the condition of the property at the start of your tenancy; as such it is an extremely critical document.

-Therefore, you will receive 2 copies; one for you as the Tenant to retain and one to be returned, signed in confirmation of the details contained within along with any additional notes you feel necessary.
+Therefore, you will receive 2 copies; one for you as the Renter to retain and one to be returned, signed in confirmation of the details contained within along with any additional notes you feel necessary.
 This is to be returned to our office (either directly, or via email) within 3 business days of the commencement of your tenancy.
 If the Agent copy is not returned to our office within the 3 business days, we will use the initial condition report as our benchmark for any exit reports, regardless of whether or not you disagree with the content.

-Tenants contents insurance
+Renters contents insurance

 Please note that should your goods be damaged or destroyed by circumstances affecting the owner’s property (i.e. fire, storm damage, power outages etc) then your goods and possessions are not insured by the owner.